Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-- In a small sauté pan, set over medium heat, pour in the olive oil. when warm, add the onion and delicata squash, along with a few pinches of salt.
+- In a small sauté pan, set over medium heat, pour in the olive oil. when warm, add the delicata squash, along with a few pinches of salt.
 Add the leaves of one sprig of thyme and a few turns of freshly cracked pepper, along with a pinch of red pepper flakes.
 Cook for 5 to 6 minutes, until the squash is cooked all the way through.
 Give it a taste and cook for a few minutes longer.

-- Transfer half of it to a 6 x 6-inch casserole dish or something comparable, and then top it with a handful of mozzarella and a few spoonfuls of squash.
+- Transfer half of it to a 6 x 6-inch casserole dish or something comparable, and then top it with a handful of the remaining mozzarella and a few spoonfuls of squash.
 Repeat until you’ve worked your way through all of the cheese and squash.
 Top with a generous handful of cheese.